Bayswater, Western Australia: Post World War II

 A proposal by the railway department for the East Perth railway marshalling yards to be relocated to Bayswater attracted protesters.
 They pointed out that the Midland line would be electrified eventually and Bayswater would be on the outskirts of Perth.
 The railway department ignored the protesters, resuming the land of 33 houses.
 The 1955 Stephenson–Hepburn report recommended the marshalling yards be built in the Kewdale–Belmont area instead, ending the plan for marshalling yards in Bayswater.
 The Stephenson–Hepburn report also had a negative impact on Bayswater, proposing that two highways be built through the suburb.
 One would run along the river, named Swan River Drive, and the other from north to south, named the Beechboro-Gosnells Highway.
 The Metropolitan Region Scheme, adopted in 1963, accepted most of the recommendations of the Stephenson–Hepburn report, including the two proposed highways.
 The scheme had zoned large chunks of land through Bayswater as reserves for controlled access highways.
 Those who owned land zoned for the highways could not build on it, causing much frustration.
 Swan River Drive was particularly controversial, as its route followed the Swan River foreshore.

 Starting in 1961, the Swan River foreshore in Bayswater was used as a landfill.
-Unusable for much else because of seasonal flooding and wetlands not being valued, the aim was to fill in any low-lying parts along the river and cover the area in grass to create a reserve.
+Unusable for much else because of seasonal flooding and wetlands not being valued, the aim was to fill in any low-lying parts along the river and cover the area with grass to create a reserve.
 The Shires of Bassendean, Bayswater and Perth made use of the landfill for 17 years.
 Between the 1960s and 1980s, the names for the communities of Meltham, Oakleigh Park and Whatley disappeared as these suburbs were absorbed into Bayswater.
 This began in 1967, when they were allocated the same postcodes as Bayswater.
 Whatley, in particular, put up an unsuccessful fight to retain its identity.